 – the National Red Cross and Red Crescent Societies,

 – the International Committee of the Red Cross (ICRC) and

 – the International Federation of the Red Cross and Red Crescent Societies (IFRC).

 What are the outcomes of the Council of Delegates?

 Like the International Conference, the Council of Delegates takes decisions, in the form of resolutions.
 The Council’s members endeavour to adopt its decisions by consensus.

 History of the Council of Delegates

-The turning point was in 1961, the Council of Delegates for the first time met outside the framework of the International Conference and dealt with issues that were concerns of the Movement only.
-Since then the Council gradually gained importance and came closer to the initial objective of being a forum settling matters of substance of the Movement, such as the Declaration of Fundamental Principles and cooperation and coordination among Movement components.
+In 1961, the Council of Delegates met for the first time outside the framework of the International Conference and dealt with issues that were concerns of the Movement only.
+Since then, the Council has gradually gained importance and cemented itself as a forum for settling matters of substance of the Movement.